AndreJorge01/Projeto-Ranek/README.md

 + CSS.
 + javaScript

-# How to run the project
+# How to run the project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).